containers/bootc/manpages-md/bootc-install-to-disk.md

     specifiers: M (mebibytes), G (gibibytes), T (tebibytes).

 By default, all remaining space on the disk will be used.

+**\--source-imgref**=*SOURCE_IMGREF*

+:   Install the system from an explicitly given source.

+By default, bootc install and install-to-filesystem assumes that it runs in a podman container, and it takes the container image to install from the podmans container registry.
+If \--source-imgref is given, bootc uses it as the installation source, instead of the behaviour explained in the previous paragraph.
+See skopeo(1) for accepted formats.

 **\--target-transport**=*TARGET_TRANSPORT* \[default: registry\]